arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 - Monitoring animal sounds in wildlife conservation.
 - Recognizing spoken keywords for voice-controlled systems.

-You can also explore the [Door Intruder Detector Using ML with the Nicla Voice](https://docs.arduino.cc/tutorials/nicla-voice/ei-intruder-detector/) applicatio note that shows how machine learning can detect door-opening and intrusion events, providing additional insights into creating versatile sound detection systems for enhanced domestic security.
+You can also explore the [Door Intruder Detector Using ML with the Nicla Voice](https://docs.arduino.cc/tutorials/nicla-voice/ei-intruder-detector/) application note that shows how machine learning can detect door-opening and intrusion events, providing additional insights into creating versatile sound detection systems for enhanced domestic security.